 October is a national substance abuse prevention month.
-What this, we wanted to give you some alcohol and drug rehab Charlotte tips about how you could actually fit into one of nine different categories if you are a regular drinker.
+With this, we wanted to provide some information about how you could actually fit into one of nine different categories if you are a regular drinker.
 Researchers in Great Britain came to this conclusion after studying the social and psychological characteristics of certain drinkers.
 These individuals engaged in regularly consuming twice the recommended amount of alcohol.

 The U.K. Department of Health wants to use this data to develop dramatic marketing campaigns that target individuals that are drinking at levels that could be hazardous to their health and the health of others.